-Trained ISL interpreter; passionate about working with deaf, teaches and mentors the deaf children on all subjects and uses ISL as a medium
+Trained ISL interpreter; passionate about working with SHI teachers and mentors, the SHI childern on all subjects and uses ISL as a medium

-Connects deeply with the students; took the group to Himalayan trek on her own initiative
+Connect deeply with the students; took the group to Himalayan treks on her own initiative.

 School management mentioned that due to her teaching of Maths to senior classes the students opted for commerce stream for the first time in 2019 and this year 8-10 students have again opted for commerce.